 Attention: Any confusion between plus and minus (with the DC versions) leads to immediate destruction of the regulator.
 This will not constitute a warranty case as it is negligence!
 One can recognize a burnt regulator mostly by its sharp smell.

-- the 2 black (sw) wires are the AC input from the alternator (as it is AC it does not matter which black to which black) - the red (rt) wire is the 12V DC output plus - the brown (br) wire is gound, internally connected to housing
+- which black to which black)

+the red (rt) wire is the 12V DC output plus

+the brown (br) wire is gound, internally

+connected to housing